Blogs

 Free zones for exporting products have been particularly successful in the Dominican Republic and Costa Rica.
 As AZFA indicates, of the $31.208 billion exported from Latin American free zones in 2018, first place went to the Dominicans, with $5.695 billion, and second to Costa Ricans, with $4.729 billion (third place went to Puerto Rico, with $3 billion).
 Exports from the Dominican Republic's free trade zones accounted for 56% of all exports made by that country; in the case of Costa Rica it was 48% (the third in the ranking was Nicaragua, with 44%).

-The Dominican Republic is the country with the largest issue of free trade zones (71 multi-company zones) and its 665 companies generated the largest number of direct jobs (165,724).
-Costa Rica has 48 free zones (in third position, after Nicaragua), and its 343 companies generated 93,496 direct work jobs (in fifth position).
+The Dominican Republic is the country with the highest issue of free trade zones (71 multi-company zones) and its 665 companies generated the highest number of direct jobs (165,724).
+Costa Rica has 48 free zones (in third position, after Nicaragua), and its 343 companies generated 93,496 direct work (in fifth position).

-In terms of the profitability for the country of this economic modality , for every dollar exempted between 2010 and 2015 the free zones of Costa Rica generated an average of 6.2 dollars and 5 dollars those of the Dominican Republic (El Salvador ranked second, with 6 dollars).
+In terms of the profitability for the country of this economic modality , for every dollar exempted between 2010 and 2015, Costa Rica's free zones generated an average of US$6.2 and US$5 for those of the Dominican Republic (El Salvador ranked second, with US$6).

-As regards Costa Rica specifically, a late 2019report from the Costa Rican foreign trade promotion entity, Procomer, placed the contribution of free trade zones at 7.9% of GDP, generating a total of 172,602 jobs work, both direct and indirect, with an annual growth of issue jobs averaging 10% per year between 2014 and 2018.
-These areas are home to 12% of the country's formal private sector employment .
-An important fact about the contribution to development of the local Economics is that 47% of the purchases made by firms located in free trade zones were from national companies.
-An outstanding social dimension is that the zones contributed $508 million to the Costa Rican Social Security Fund in 2018.
+With specific reference to Costa Rica, a report at the end of 2019 by the Costa Rican foreign trade promotion agency, Procomer, placed the contribution of free trade zones at 7.9% of GDP, generating a total of 172,602 work, both direct and indirect, with annual growth in the issue of jobs averaging 10% per year between 2014 and 2018.
+These areas account for 12% of the country's formal private sector employment .
+An important fact about the contribution to the development the local Economics is that 47% of the purchases made by the companies located in the free trade zones were from national companies.
+An important social dimension is that the zones contributed 508 million dollars to the Costa Rican Social Security Fund in 2018.

 More blog entries